 How many months of expenses should I keep? 📅

 If you are debt-free, somewhere between three and six months of expenses is usually appropriate.
-It is up to your risk tolerance and situation – for example if you have family support to fall back upon, you may feel comfortable with a shorter emergency fund than if you have a family relying on you.
+It is up to your risk tolerance and situation.
+For example if you have family support to fall back upon, you may feel comfortable with a shorter emergency fund than if you have a family relying on you.

 A larger emergency fund (e.g. 9 or 12 months) may be appropriate if you are in a more uncertain position, for example if your income is unpredictable.